Learn something new every day More Info... by email

 Votive candles are small cylindrical candles about 2.5 inches (6cm) in height and 1.5 inches (4cm) in diameter.
 They melt into oil when lit, which requires them be burned in small glasses or cups made for this purpose.

 Traditionally, votive candles were white and unscented, associated with religious ceremonies.
-Votive candles in red or clear glass holders are often found in Catholic churches at the feet of statues.
-These votives are often lit in prayer, usually made for a specific purpose.
+Votives in red or clear glass holders are often found in Catholic churches at the feet of statues.
+These are often lit in prayer, usually made for a specific purpose.

 Votive candles are made from paraffin or wax, but there are different grades of paraffin with different melting points.
 Often paraffin is mixed with other types of waxes like beeswax or vegetable wax.
 This is done to obtain the rigidity necessary for the type of candle being made.
 Depending on the quality of wax used, a candle may burn very fast or very slow.
 It may have a low melting point and produce little to no oil, such as a taper candle that sits in a candle holder "ring," or it may have a very low melting point and turn to oil, as with votives that sit in glass cups.
 Pillar candles, large candles often with multiple wicks, have their own formula.
 Candle quality also varies widely depending on the candle maker.

 Votive candles can be purchased virtually anywhere from the grocery store to import emporiums.
 They are handy to have on hand in case of a power outage because they burn slowly and flames are protected by their glass holders.
-However, when a votive candle is burning, the glass cup gets very hot and can easily burn a bare hand.
+However, when the candle is burning, the glass cup gets very hot and can easily burn a bare hand.
 If the hot oil should spill it could cause severe burning.
-Therefore votive candles are best left to sit in place once lit.
+Therefore, these candles are best left to sit in place once lit.
 A scented votive can add not only a nice glow, but a wonderful aroma to any home.

 I enjoy changing the decorations on my fireplace mantle as the seasons change, but I most always have some type of candles there.
 One of my favorite decorations is a large metal floral display which holds several votive candles and holders.